impermeable/waterproof-vscode/developer-resources/messages.md

 ### `editorHistoryChange`
 #### Description
-Send from the editor to the extension to enqueue a history edit (undo or redo operation).
+Send from the extension to the editor to inform the editor that it should perform either an undo or a redo operation.

 #### Body
 ```ts